 Basic Terminology for Disk Imaging & Hard Drive Cloning

-If you create an image (file) of your hard drive, and restore it to a new hard drive, that would (effectively) be the same as cloning your drive.
+Note that .. if you create an image (file) of your hard drive or partition, and restore it to a new hard drive (one, for example, that you might purchase from Newegg, which is where I buy all my drives), that would (effectively) be the same thing as cloning your drive.

 For this reason, some people use the term cloning when they're really talking about imaging.
 But this confuses the issue.
 And confusion is a dangerous thing when using a cloning program.